sysdream/chashell/README.md

 ```

 Use the `sessions [sessionid]` command to interact with a client.
-When interacting with a session, you can use the `background` session in order to return to the `chashell` prompt.
+When interacting with a session, you can use the `background` command in order to return to the `chashell` prompt.

 Use the `exit` command to close `chaserv`.